 Note: Packages for most tea & food products will use Yunomi resealable bags or tins (with some exceptions, click here to see info and photos).
 If you need the original Japanese package, please leave a note in the order comments.

-Cochin ware yunomi (tea cup) decorated with Kumonishiki, a design of cherry blossoms and Japanese maple leaves.
+Cochin ware yunomi (tea cup) decorated with Kumonishiki, a design of sakura cherry blossoms and momiji Japanese maple leaves.
 Kyoto opal is used in the petals.
-The carved surface of the yunomi is made to fit one's hand.
-Enjoy the beautiful yunomi that can be used all seasons.
+The carved surface of the yunomi cup is made to fit one's hand.
+Enjoy a beautiful yunomi that can be used in all seasons.

 Packaging weight: 500 grams (1.1 lb)

 Colors: Blue, Pink, Purple, Red, White, Yellow

 Note: All of Nanzan Ito's ceramic ware are made to order.
 Please allow at least three weeks for production.

 Name: Heiantoukaen Co., Ltd. (Aritst & Studio President: Nanzan Ito)

 Cochin ware is a kind of pottery produced in southern China.
 The term “Cochin” derives from the Colony of Cochinchina (southern Vietnam), where the pottery spread through trade.

 What is Kyoto Opal?